Skeptic of world being round dies in California rocket crash

 “I don’t want to take anyone else’s word for it,” he said in the video, posted on the BBC News website.
 “I don’t know if the world is flat or round.”

-In another video, Hughes said he also wanted “to convince people they can do things that are extraordinary with their lives.”
+In another video posted on his YouTube site, Hughes said he also wanted “to convince people they can do things that are extraordinary with their lives.”

 “My story really is incredible,” Hughes once told The Associated Press.
 “It’s got a bunch of story lines — the garage-built thing.
 I’m an older guy.
 It’s out in the middle of nowhere, plus the Flat Earth.
 The problem is it brings out all the nuts also.”